BelmaKorlat/Dice-Game/README.md

 # Dice-Game

-Usage:
+# Usage
+A dice game involves two dices.
+This game is made for having fun and often used for elements of chance, strategy and competition.

+# Features
 A dice game involves two dices as the primary component.
-Players roll the dices with a click on the button.
+By clicking on a player, you can enter player names.
+Click the "ROLL THE DICE" button to roll the dice.
+Also the animation shows the dice rolling for both players.
 Below the dice, the score is constantly updated by clicking a button.
-Dice games are often used for entertainment, gambling, educational purposes, and socializing.
-They can be a fun way to pass the time, encourage friendly competition, and provide a platform for social interaction.
+You can also click "RESET" button for resetting the scoreboard.

-Technologies Used:
+# Technologies Used
+- HTML
+- CSS

-HTML, CSS, JavaScript
+- JavaScript

-Feedback:
+# Feedback

-If you have any feedback or questions about this project, please don't hesitate to contact me.
+If you have any feedback or inquiries regarding this project, please feel free to reach out to me without any hesitation. 🎲😊🎲